htgt/WebApp-Common/README.md

 export PERL5LIB=~/workspace/WebApp-Common/lib:$PERL5LIB
 ```

-* The LIMS2 and WGE model both look in the WebAppCommon::Plugin namespace for plugins to load.
+* The LIMS2 and WGE model both look in the `WebAppCommon::Plugin` namespace for plugins to load.
 * The base classes for the FormValidator code is in WebAppCommon:
-    * [WebAppCommon::FormValidator](https://github.com/htgt/WebApp-Common/blob/devel/lib/WebAppCommon/FormValidator.pm) base class for FormValidator code.
+    * [WebAppCommon::FormValidator](https://github.com/htgt/WebApp-Common/blob/devel/lib/WebAppCommon/FormValidator.pm) is the base class for FormValidator code.
-    * [WebAppCommon::FormValidator::Constraint](https://github.com/htgt/WebApp-Common/blob/devel/lib/WebAppCommon/FormValidator/Constraint.pm) stored shared constraints, put any constraints you think might be useful in either site here.
+    * [WebAppCommon::FormValidator::Constraint](https://github.com/htgt/WebApp-Common/blob/devel/lib/WebAppCommon/FormValidator/Constraint.pm) stores shared constraints, put any constraints you think might be useful in either site here.
-* The rest of the code in the WebAppCommon::Util, WebAppCommon::Crispr and WebAppCommon::Design namespaces are loaded like any other perl module.
+* The rest of the code in the `WebAppCommon::Util,` `WebAppCommon::Crispr` and `WebAppCommon::Design` namespaces are loaded like any other perl module.

 ## Deployment